Sythiex/Circuit-Controlled-Quality-Filters/README.md

 Comparator signals are also supported (>, <, =, ≥, ≤, ≠).
 For example, if you want to set the filter for qualities greater than rare, you can send both the "Rare" and "Greater than" signals.
 If no comparator signal is present the filter will default to "=".
 If multiple comparator signals are present, the highest-value one wins.
 ![Comparator example](https://i.imgur.com/NtIdDZC.png)

 You can also set filters for specific items (instead of generic quality-only filters).
-If multiple quality and/or item signals are sent, the mod creates a filter for each quality × item combination, ordered by highest quality tier and highest item signal value (limited by available filter slots).
+If multiple quality and/or item signals are sent, the mod creates a filter for each quality × item combination, ordered by highest quality signal value and highest item signal value (limited by available filter slots).
 ![Item example](https://i.imgur.com/BcVk9If.png)

 ## Other Notes